Print Options

 This course is open to all RLL students and will be run as a workshop.
 The primary goal is to work on the Qualifying Paper with the objective of producing a piece of work that might, with subsequent revision, be submitted to an academic journal for publication.
 This course is also appropriate for anyone who wants to work on a dissertation proposal or chapter.
 We will cover all aspects of professional writing, from abstracts and grant proposals to revising manuscripts after readers' reports.

-Instructor(s): Rocco Rubini Terms Offered: Winter
+Instructor(s): Armando Maggi Terms Offered: Winter

 Prerequisite(s): Open only to RLL students.